Michael-F-Ellis/tbon/README.md

   ```
   ![Happy Birthday score](doc/img/happy_f.png)

-  *Except where otherwise noted, musical images in this document were created by importing tbon midi files directly into  MuseScore 2.1 without further editing.*
+  *<small>Except where otherwise noted, musical images in this document were created by importing tbon midi files directly into  MuseScore 2.1 without further editing.</small>*

   * Here's the chorus of Leonard Bernstein's *America* theme from West Side Story.
 I've shown it with numerical pitches just to illustrate how tbon supports those.
 More importantly, notice how easily tbon represents Bernstein's shifts between 6/8 and 3/4 time on alternate bars